citrusvanilla/tinyflux/README.rst

 - `"Introducing TinyFlux: The Tiny Time Series Database for Python-based IoT & Analytics Applications" <https://citrusvanilla.medium.com/introducing-tinyflux-the-tiny-time-series-database-for-python-based-iot-analytics-applications-c3ef3c3bedf>`__: A Medium.com article announcing the release of TinyFlux
 - `"Storing Time Series Data in Python Using TinyFluxDB" <http://www.steves-internet-guide.com/storing-time-series-data-python-using-tinyflux-db/>`__: A tutorial from `Steve's Internet Guide <http://www.steves-internet-guide.com/>`__, a portal for learning MQTT and IoT development for Python
+- `"KaiCode 2024 Shortlist" <https://www.kaicode.org/2024.html>`__: TinyFlux came in 10th place out of 412 entrants in the 7th edition of this open-source festival, a festival dedicated to recognizing projects with high-quality open-source principles.

 Contributing
 ************